zombiepig01/deployment-documentation/README.md

 Services and applications use x509 proxy certificates for authorization and authentication.
 - *Applications* (critwall, fenwick, ratik, ringhold, tantar) will require credentials for a user that has been granted permissions to access files by a grant provider (e.g. baldur).
 This user doesn't make privileged calls and has no access to the actual storage or to other credentials.
 - *Services* (baldur, luskan, minoc, raven) will require credentials that allow privileged operations on behalf of a user (e.g. minoc checking baldur if a particular user is allowed to download a file, baldur checking group membership against a group management service).
+Currently, this privileged account is one that needs to be recognized by the CADC services.
 - services and applications both expect the above credentials to be provided as an x509 proxy certificate presented in the container instance as `/config/cadcproxy.pem`.

 ## Example storage site